Instructions for Attorneys & Litigants

 - The attorney is responsible for a client’s behavior while participating.
 An attorney’s client will not be allowed to speak unless prompted by the court.

 - Working copies of the motion, supporting documents, any responses, and proposed orders must be provided to the Court Administrator prior to the hearing.
-Please see Grant County Superior Court Emergency Administrative Order Number 6 (PDF) regarding working copies and proposed orders.
+Working Copies must be mailed or hand delivered.

 - The Attorney/litigant can inform the court the case is ready to be heard by: